 On Tuesday, a group of 10-15 workers with Mexico’s Nacional de Protección Civil (SINAPROC) were busy completing a structure housing 10 showers, separated for men and women.
-One worker told The Brownsville Herald that construction began last week, but he is unsure when the group will finish.
+One worker said that construction began last week, but he is unsure when the group will finish.
 “I think soon, since we’re working hard,” he said.

 The spot has been fenced in by workers with SINAPROC in an attempt to streamline the aid process for those stuck in Mexico awaiting the adjudication of their asylum cases, according to Gaby Zavala with the Resource Center for Migrants in Matamoros.

 “What they told me, essentially, was that they were concerned that the municipal government hadn’t moved fast enough concerning the situation here, so they came in and set up this station so that the residents can move in and out, on a voluntary basis, if they’re looking for shelter during the rain and cold,” she said.

 Zavala said she was told that the shelter is supposed to be temporary.
 Additionally, the tents set up for aid organizations looking to distribute food, supplies, medication, and other services aim to regulate the process, potentially preventing organizers from showing up at random and distributing aid that doesn’t reach everyone.

 “I’m working to establish a relationship with them,” she continued, noting that aid organizations do not necessarily endorse the development but wish to maintain their ability to serve camp residents in need of aid.
 “As soon as something happens, we will have to reconsider our presence in this new space.”